sl4x0/bb-reformater/README.md

 > ⚡ **Stop wasting time switching to ChatGPT!** BB-Reformater lets you rewrite text directly from any webpage with a single click.

-A Chrome extension built by bug bounty hunters, for bug bounty hunters.
+A Browser extension built by bug bounty hunters, for bug bounty hunters.
 Instantly improve your reports and communications without leaving your workflow.

 ### ✨ Key Benefits:s
 - **No more copy-pasting** to external tools